 CLS Nevada and Mr. Decatur entered into a one-year employment agreement on July 31, 2018.
 Pursuant to the agreement, Mr. Decatur commenced serving as CLS Nevada's Chief Operating Officer on July 1, 2018.
 Under the agreement, Mr. Decatur is entitled to receive an annual salary of \$150,000.
 Further, he is entitled to receive a performance bonus equal to 2% of CLS Nevada's annual EBITDA, and annual restricted stock awards of the Company's Common Stock in an amount equal to 3% of CLS Nevada's annual EBITDA.
-Additionally, Mr. Decatur is entitled to a one-time signing bonus of 50,000 shares of restricted common stock of the Company, which shall become fully vested one year from the effective date of the agreement assuming Mr. Decatur remains employed by CLS Nevada on such date.
+Additionally, Mr. Decatur is entitled to a one-time signing bonus of 50,000 shares of restricted Common Stock of the Company, which shall become fully vested one year from the effective date of the agreement assuming Mr. Decatur remains employed by CLS Nevada on such date.
 Effective July 1, 2018, and in connection with the employment agreement, Mr. Decatur and the Company entered into a Confidentiality, Non-Compete and Proprietary Rights Agreement.
-Pursuant thereto, Mr. Decatur agreed (i) not to compete with the Company or CLS Nevada during the term of his employment and, unless he is terminated without cause, for a period of one year thereafter, (ii) not to release or disclose the Company's or CLS Nevada's confidential information, and (iii) to assign the rights to all work product to CLS Nevada, among other terms.
+Pursuant thereto, Mr. Decatur agreed (i) not to compete with the Company or CLS Nevada's confidential information, and (iii) to assign the rights to all work product to CLS Nevada, among other terms.